tanyayt/personal_website/_posts/2020-07-01-Optimizing-App-Offers-Starbucks.md

 Customer Loyalty program is one of the most widely used marketing strategies to improve customer engagement.
 Starbucks sends their promotional offers to customers via email, social media channels or to their mobile Apps.
 It is important to understand customer behaviors in response to these offers to optimize the offer selections for them.
 In this project, I took a deep dive into Starbucks App data and built a machine learning model to predict whether a user will complete a promotional offer.

-The project is part of Udacity's Data Scientist Nanodegree program and the datasets are simulated and provided by Starbucks.
 The raw data are in json format, providing information about promotional offers (e.g. offer type and duration), customers (e.g. demographic and membership), and their transaction history in the app (e.g. when offers are received, viewed and completed).

 ## Problem Statement